bitcointranscripts/tstbtc/Readme.md

   timestamps in the youtube video.
 - `-p` or `--pr`: Open a PR on the bitcointranscripts repo
 - `-m` or `model`: Supply optional whisper model
+- `-u` or `--upload`: Specify if you want to upload the generated model files in AWS S3.

 #### Examples